Rustixir/last_stage/README.md

   </a>
 </div>

-LastStage is a specification for exchanging events between producers and consumers. with **push-based model**
+LastStage is a specification for exchanging events (Batch) between producers and consumers. with **push-based model**

 ## This project currently provides :